joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/controlling-movie-clip-playback.md

 loop indefinitely when playing; that is, it will return to Frame 1 if it progresses past its final frame.
-When you use `prevFrame()` or `nextFrame()`, this behavior does not happen automatically (calling `prevFrame()` when the playhead is on Frame 1 doesn’t move the playhead to the last frame).
+When you use `prevFrame()` or `nextFrame()`, this behavior does not happen automatically (calling `prevFrame()` when the playhead is on Frame 1 doesn't move the playhead to the last frame).
 The `if` condition in the example above checks to see if the playhead has progressed backwards to the first frame, and sets the playhead ahead to its final frame, effectively creating a continuous loop of the movie clip playing backwards.